Lack of prep plagued Trump's child separation border policy: watchdog

 As a result, it took DHS “many weeks” to provide the inspector general with basic information on migrant children separated from their parents, and the data, when finally provided, was “incomplete and inconsistent.”

-According to a court filing by the government on Thursday, 136 children separated under the ‘zero tolerance’ policy remain in government custody and apart from their parents.
+According to a court filing by the government on Thursday, 136 children separated under the “zero tolerance” policy remain in government custody and apart from their parents.

 Reporting by Yeganeh Torbati; Editing by Sue Horton and Bill Berkrot